sabnzbd/sabnzbd.github.io/wiki/installation/sabyenc.md

 ```
 <hr/>

 ## Multiple installations of python

-If you have multiple installations of python on your machine (python/python2 versus python3, or different versions of python 2.7), you have to make sure SAByenc is installed into the correct python enviroment.
-And 'correct' means the python installation used by SABnzbd (see SAB's logfile).
+If you have multiple installations of Python on your machine (<code>python</code>/<code>python2</code>/<code>python3</code> or different versions of Python 2.7), you have to make sure SAByenc is installed into the correct Python enviroment.
+And 'correct' means the Python installation used by SABnzbd.
 The command is then:

 ```
-/path/to/correct/python /path/to/pip install sabyenc
+/path/to/correct/python -m pip install sabyenc
 ```

 ## Check if sabyenc is correctly installed